tedneward/Worldspine-DnD5e/Magic/Wild.md

 76 - You become colorblind until your next long rest.

 77 - You cast polymorph on yourself.
-If you fail the saving throw, you turn into a sheep for the spell’s duration.
+If you fail the saving throw, you turn into a sheep for the spell's duration.

 78 -